jeevanjoseph/oci-notes/network/Networking.md

 * Each subnet has a single route table
 * Being attahed to a subnet makes the route table an AD scoped element.
 * A route rule is used when the destination address is outside the VCN's CIDR.
+  * You can explicitly provide a Private IP as the target for a route rule for cases when you want to say direct internet traffic to a specific internal destination (like a firewall) that will then forward the request outward
 * No route rules are requrired when routing traffic within the VCN itself.
 * Route rules are required when using gateways or connections